 Secret Proceeding where a body of twelve citizens decide whether or not someone should be indicted and for what charges.

 Plea bargains are a way to avoid a more serious conviction by pleading to a lighter one.
 Some Judges and Prosecutors are more inclined to plea bargain than others.

-This is he fact finding phase of a case and it may be a bench trial (to the Judge) or a Jury Trial.
-Defendants are entitled to a trial by Jury for all misdemeanor or felony charges.
+This is the fact finding phase of a case and it may be a bench trial (to the Judge) or a jury trial.
+Defendants are entitled to a trial by jury for all misdemeanor or felony charges.
 The burden of proof lies with the Prosecution to prove a Defendant’s guilt beyond a reasonable doubt.